Princess Augusta of Great Britain: Life in Brunswick

 The Duchess and the Princesses followed me to Richmond, the country villa of the Duchess a bit outside of town.
 It was small and pretty with a beautiful little park, all in an English style.
 As she had the residence constructed herself, it amuses her to show it to others. [...]

 The sons of the Ducal couple are somewhat peculiar.
 The Hereditary Prince, chubby and fat, almost blind, strange and odd — if not to say an imbecile — attempts to imitate his father but only makes himself artificial and unpleasant.
 He talks continually, does not know what he says and is in all aspects unbearable.
 He is accommodating but a poor thing, loves his consort to the point of worship and is completely governed by her.
 The other son, Prince Georg, is the most ridiculous person imaginable, and so silly that he can never be left alone but is always accompanied by a courtier.
 The third son is also described as an original.
 I never saw him, as he served with his regiment.
-The fourth one is the only normal one, but also torments his parents by his immoral behavior.
+The fourth one is the only normal one, but also torments his parents by his immoral behaviour.